konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 You need full permission for the doctype io.cozy.identities in your manifest, to be able to use this function.
 Parameters:

-`contact` (object): the identity to create/update as an object io.cozy.contacts `accountIdentifier` (string): a string that represent the account use, if available fields.login `options` (object): options which will be given to updateOrCreate directly :
+`identity` (object): the identity to create/update as an io.cozy.identities object `accountIdentifier` (string): a string that represent the account use, if available fields.login `options` (object): options which will be given to updateOrCreate directly :
   + `sourceAccount` (String): id of the source account